Poeschl/Hassio-Addons/README.md

 * Syncthing - A de-centralized file syncronisation program.
 Focused on privacy.
 * OWASP ZAP - A security testing tool with MITM funtionality.
 * mitmproxy - A simple MITM proxy to trace network requests.
+* rsync - Synces folders from Home Assistant to a other machine via rsync and ssh.

 More about the Add-ons can be found in their folders.